ulricharmel/github-actions-tutorial/README.md

 ## 3.12 Contact me

-For anymore help with this or topics relating to it, feel free to contact me via email at brianallisterwelman@gmail.com or on GitHub under `brianWelman2`.
+For anymore help with this or topics relating to it, feel free to contact me via email at brianallisterwelman@gmail.com, on GitHub under `brianWelman2` or on slack [RATT/RARG-#ratt-students](https://ratt-rarg.slack.com/archives/C01R85AR78U).